It is quite often that people experience symptoms and pain without knowing the reason, and a herniated disc can be one of those cases.

 Lie down on your bed and place your hands at your sides.
 Move your chest towards the chest and remain like this for 5 to 10 seconds.
 Do this 15 to 20 times.

-Sit straight with relaxed shoulder, and place your hand against your forehead.
-Without moving your head, press it into your hand, and remain in this position for 5 to 15 second.
+Sit straight with a relaxed shoulder, and place your hand against your forehead.
+Without moving your head, press it into your hand, and remain in this position for 5 to 15 seconds.
 Do this 15 times.

 Sit straight with relaxed shoulders, and start carefully tilting your head to one side.
 Remain in this position for half a minute, rest, and do the same thing with the other side.
 Repeat his 3 to 5 times a day.